"Like the biggest betrayal" - Charlie Sheen opens up about a memory of Martin Sheen turning him in

 How Martin Sheen turned in his son, why it felt like betrayal, and how it came to be seen differently

-Actors Charlie Sheen and Martin Sheen present an award at the 58th Annual Primetime Emmy Awards at the Shrine Auditorium on August 27, 2006 (Photo by Vince Bucci/Getty Images)
+Charlie Sheen and Martin Sheen at the 58th Annual Primetime Emmy Awards (Image via Getty)

-Actors Charlie Sheen and Martin Sheen present an award at the 58th Annual Primetime Emmy Awards at the Shrine Auditorium on August 27, 2006 (Photo by Vince Bucci/Getty Images)
+Charlie Sheen and Martin Sheen at the 58th Annual Primetime Emmy Awards (Image via Getty)

 Ad

-“It’s like in the book when my bodyguard comes to the door and he says, ‘The U.S. Marshalls are on the way.
-We’re leaving in 5,’” he explained.
+“It’s like in the book when my bodyguard comes to the door and he says, you know, ‘The U.S. Marshalls are on the way.
+We’re leaving in 5,’” he recalled.

-The Malibu Municipal Court judge at the time extended Charlie’s probation by one year instead of sending him to jail, choosing rehabilitation instead.
-Charlie Sheen described the moment as betrayal because he felt unprepared for his father’s involvement.
+The Malibu Municipal Court judge overseeing the case extended Charlie Sheen’s probation by one year instead of sending him to jail, choosing rehabilitation instead.
+Charlie described the moment as a betrayal because he felt unprepared for his father’s involvement.

 Ad